 The Dell P2419H price ranges from $150 to over $200.

-Overall, the Dell P2419H offers a crystal-clear image quality with a smooth performance but for the same price, you could get either a higher resolution display or a higher refresh rate gaming monitor.
+Overall, the Dell P2419H offers a crystal-clear image quality with a smooth performance.
+Still, for the same price, you could get either a higher resolution display or a higher refresh rate gaming monitor.

 Dell P2419H Specifications